-- Check all shafts and sprockets for tightness.
-All shafts must rotate freely.
-If a shaft does not turn freely check for dirt accumulation in bearing area and clean. - Lubricate all flange type bearings that have grease fittings.
-Use a NLGI Grade 2 Lithium base grease, Shell Alvania EP2, or equal. - Listen to bearing for excessive noise.
+- Check all rollers and pulleys for tightness.
+All rollers must rotate freely.
+If roller does not turn freely check for dirt accumulation in bearing area and clean. - Lubricate all flange type bearings that have grease fittings.
+Use a NLGI Grade 2 Lithium base grease, Shell Alvania EP2, or equal.
+Snub roller and return roller bearings are lubed for life. - Listen to bearing for excessive noise.
 Replace as required.